-Compared with adults, children have fewer coping mechanisms, and when experiencing pain or illness, distress levels often escalate causing a flow on effect to not only parents and caregivers, but healthcare providers alike (Stock, Hill, and Babl, 2012).
-This is perhaps no more evident than when attempting painful or uncomfortable procedures, such as taking blood, or even in some circumstances, obtaining vital signs, can cause negative emotional or behavioural consequences (Duff et al. 2011).
+Compared to adults, children have fewer coping mechanisms.
+When experiencing pain or illness, their distress levels often escalate, causing a flow-on effect to not only parents and caregivers, but healthcare providers alike (Stock, Hill, and Babl, 2012).
+This is perhaps no more evident than when attempting painful or uncomfortable procedures, such as taking blood.
+In some circumstances, even obtaining vital signs may have negative emotional or behavioural consequences (Duff et al. 2011).

-The chances of a nurse being involved in the care of a child that hasn’t resulted in tears at some stage are slim.
-However by applying the use of age-appropriate language, as well as various distraction techniques, nurses and healthcare providers can successfully assist their paediatric patients through such procedures, resulting in the best patient outcomes.
+The chance of a nurse being involved in the care of a child that hasn’t resulted in tears at some stage is slim.
+However, by applying the use of age-appropriate language, as well as various distraction techniques, nurses and healthcare providers can successfully assist their paediatric patients through such procedures, resulting in the best patient outcomes.

 Explain the procedure.
-This reduces anxiety and any misconceptions by allowing the child to understand the purpose for the procedure, rather than perceive it as a form of punishment.
-It should be honest, developmentally appropriate, succinct and free of unnecessary details that can heighten anxiety (Stock, Hill and Babl 2012).
-As children get older, involving them in the process and explaining intentions increases the child’s confidence and allows them to ask questions and feel their independence is maintained throughout their care (Curtis & Ramsden 2012).
+This reduces anxiety and any misconceptions by allowing the child to understand the purpose of the procedure, rather than perceive it as a form of punishment.
+Your explanation should be honest, developmentally appropriate, succinct and free of unnecessary details that can heighten anxiety (Stock, Hill and Babl 2012).
+As children get older, involving them in the process and explaining intentions increases the child’s confidence, allows them to ask questions and makes them feel that their independence is being maintained throughout their care (Curtis & Ramsden 2012).

 Give choices and empower.
-Children may feel like they have a loss of control in unfamiliar environments that can further heighten anxiety, so by offering choices such as ‘which arm would you like the blood pressure cuff on?’ can empower the child in a situation where many choices are already removed (Stock, Hill and Babl 2012).
-In similar ways, allowing children to play and become familiar with certain pieces of equipment – such as an oxygen mask – returns some feelings of control and reduces apprehension (Stock, Hill, and Babl 2012).
+Children may feel like they have a loss of control in unfamiliar environments.
+This can further heighten anxiety, so by offering choices such as ‘which arm would you like the blood pressure cuff on?’ can empower the child in a situation where many choices are already removed (Stock, Hill and Babl 2012).
+Similarly, allowing children to play and become familiar with certain pieces of equipment – such as an oxygen mask – returns some feelings of control and reduces apprehension (Stock, Hill, and Babl 2012).

-The Royal Children’s Hospital, Melbourne (2016) recommends a variety of distraction approaches depending on the age and development stage of the child, such as: breastfeeding for infants, playing with textured toys for toddlers, blowing bubbles for pre-school aged children, using an iPad to play games or music for school-aged children, and conversation about school or hobbies in adolescents.
-These have all proven to be effective.
+The Royal Children’s Hospital Melbourne (2016) recommends a variety of distraction approaches depending on the age and development stage of the child, such as: breastfeeding for infants, playing with textured toys for toddlers, blowing bubbles for pre-school aged children, using an iPad to play games or music for school-aged children, and conversation about school or hobbies in adolescents.
+These are all proven to be effective.

 |Watching bubbles||Textured toys (e.g. squishy balls), imaginary play, popping bubbles||Textured toys (e.g. squishy balls), imaginary play, popping bubbles||Humour||Humour|